Bug #815

 Petr

-Updated by swildner over 5 years ago
+Updated by swildner about 18 years ago

 I have similar dumping problems on two machines.